RoboPhred/wutwot/packages/plugins/binding-http/README.md

-# @wutwot/binding-http
+# @wutwot/plugin-binding-http

 Provides HTTP bindings for things.

 Additionally, provides a `/things` and `/things/:thingId` endpoint for fetching thing descriptions.

+## Requirements

-This plugin requires an http servient.
+- This plugin requires an http servient.
 Nominally, `@wutwot/plugin-servient-http` can be used, or any other plugin providing compatible services.

+- This plugin requires a credential handler service, otherwise the endpoints will always return `401 Unauthorized`.
+Some options are:
+  - `@wutwot/plugins-security-oauth2` - Note: This plugin requires an additional credential handler to complete the oauth2 code flow.

+## Security

+The http endpoints provided by this plugin will check for a Authorization header or cookie, try to resolve either the `token` or `anonymous` credentials it receives against any `ActorCredentialsHandler` service available.
+By default, WutWot Core will reject all credentials unless at least one other plugin provides a `ActorCredentialsHandler` service.
+You must supply a plugin providing this service.

 ## Plugin services

 ### Required services

-- `Symbol.for("https://github.com/robophred/wutwot#servient-http:HttpRootUrl")` - This services needs to know the root url of the http servient to provide the thing description forms.
+- `Symbol.for("https://github.com/robophred/wutwot#servient-http:HttpRootUrl")` - This plugin needs to know the root url of the http servient to provide the thing description forms.

-### Optional Services

-- `Symbol.for("https://github.com/robophred/wutwot#core:ActorCredentialsHandler")` - If present, this service will gate its endpoint behind token based authentication provided by any plugin providing this service.
+- `Symbol.for("https://github.com/robophred/wutwot#core:ActorCredentialsHandler")` - This plugin authenticates endpoint requests with either a `token` or `anonymous` credentials, depending on the connection.

 ### Provided services